Boxing Fitness | The Complete Guide

 But what is boxing fitness?

 Stated simply, boxing fitness (or ‘ring fitness’) is a level of fitness that enables an amateur or professional boxer to last a specific number of rounds.
-In pre-fight training the amateur must develop the requisite physicality to sustain a high-intensity boxing output for three 2-minute rounds.
-And though this doesn’t sound like much it is, as any amateur will attest, still very exhausting.
+In pre-fight training, the amateur must develop the requisite physicality to sustain a high-intensity boxing output for three two-minute rounds.
+And though this doesn’t sound like much, as any amateur will attest, it is still extremely exhausting.

-Until the mid-1980s a title fight used to be fought over 15-rounds and in the early days of boxing, back when the likes of Jack Dempsey was crushing skulls, the number of rounds weren’t always stipulated.
-Boxers simply duked it out until one opponent was KO’d or quit.
+Until the mid-1980s a title fight used to be fought over 15 rounds and in the early days of boxing, back when the likes of Jack Dempsey was crushing skulls, the number of rounds was not always stipulated.
+Boxers simply duked it out until one opponent was knocked unconscious or quit.

-Professional bouts scheduled for 6, 8 or 10-rounds are non-title fights.
-Boxers who compete over these rounds have either recently turned professional or they are competing for the opportunity to challenge a title holder.
+Professional bouts scheduled for 6, 8 or 10 rounds are non-title fights.
+Boxers who compete over these rounds have either recently turned professional or are competing for the opportunity to challenge a title holder.
 After ascending ‘the ranks’ and defeating other contenders, the boxer will be granted a ‘shot at the title’.

 The training methods boxers use to improve their ring fitness have changed dramatically since the days when Max Baer was chewing rubber and splitting wood with an axe.
-Today elite level boxers, in the attempt to get the edge over their opponent, freely make use of scientific training methodologies such as exercising at altitude, wearing hypoxic masks (which is kind of like training at altitude), and completing personalised strength and conditioning programmes.
+Today elite-level boxers, in an attempt to get the edge over their opponent, freely make use of scientific training methodologies such as exercising at altitude, wearing hypoxic masks (which aims to simulate training at altitude), and completing personalised strength and conditioning programmes.

-However, irrespective of the contemporary prize fighter’s exotic training predilections, their ability and success are built on traditional methods that are still used in amateur boxing gyms the world over.
-Such methods include jogging around your local park, participating in super simple bodyweight circuits, pad work and shadowboxing, punching a heavy bag, skipping, sprint training and other forms of interval/resistance/HIIT training.
+However, irrespective of the contemporary prize fighter’s exotic training preferences, their ability and success are built on traditional methods that are still used in amateur boxing gyms the world over.
+Such methods include jogging around your local park, participating in super simple bodyweight circuits, pad work and shadowboxing, punching a heavy bag, skipping, sprint training and other forms of high-intensity interval training.

 As well as building boxing fitness these simple tried and tested training methods are available to almost anyone.
 Below is an outline of how you can use them as part of your exercise regime.